This course is now full for 2019/20. You can apply for 2020/21 via UCAS from September 2019.

 The course is structured around teaching you new skills and allowing you the freedom to experiment and experience putting your new skills into practice through live projects.

 Typically, this means modules are split into taught modules and studio-based project modules.

 Guaranteed in-house placement (Project Modules)

 The video game development course is all about providing you with crucial experience-based learning you'll need for your career.
 To this end during the summer term you will be required to attend an in-house work placement.
-During this placement you will be required to attend full-time, 0930 - 1630, Monday to Thursday.
 It is during these modules you’ll be using development tools such as Unity & Unreal.

 Assessment is embedded into the course, which will mean your learning experience isn't constantly interrupted by assessment.
 You are also assessed on your work within a project delivery team while you are based in our simulated in-house studio environment.

 All students on the programme will be issued with a laptop to use whilst on the course, this computer will be preloaded with all the industry-standard software required to complete the assignments and roles within the studio.

 On the course, you'll be taught by established industry professionals with a wealth of expertise and enthusiasm, who are experienced at recognising and responding to the rapidly changing demands within the industry.